nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

 - **services**: Defines the services (containers) to be created.
 Here, only one service named `echo` is defined.
 - **build**: Instructs Docker to build the image using a Dockerfile located in the current dir.
 - **ports**: Maps a port on the host (left side) to a port on the container (right side).
 Here, both are set to `5000`.
 - **volumes**: Specifies volumes to be mounted inside the container.
-The `ymp` volume is mounted at `/tmp` within the container, which could be used for persistent storage.
+The `tmp` volume is mounted at `/tmp` within the container, which could be used for persistent storage.
 - **volumes** section: Defines the `tmp` volume, which persists data independent of the container lifecycle.

 ```bash